ashedow/helpers/docs/DBs/BigData/AirFlow/README.md

 Dependency relationships can be defined between a TaskGroup and a BaseOperator as well as between a TaskGroup and another TaskGroup.
 TaskGroup acts as a collection of BaseOperator.
 The `>>` and `<<` operators apply the operation over all tasks within the TaskGroup.

+If we pass some of step, reset `TriggerRule` for the next tasks

 ### How Webserver handle TaskGroup.

 The root TaskGroup of the dag is converted to a dict called "nodes" and passed to the UI.
 The dict represents the tree structure of the nested TaskGroup.
 It also has some meta data such as `tooltip` and `ui_color` of the TaskGroup.